 76. The concept of audi alteram partem based on the principle of natural justice is Centuries old.
 Audi alteram partem applies to "Everyone who decides Anything".
 The history quite laboriously is traced by a five member larger bench of Supreme Court of India in Tulsi Ram's case (AIR 1985 SC 1416).
-The expression 'natural law', was largely used in the philosophical speculation of the Roman Jurists and was law or of the systems peculiar to any one people, might be discovered by rational intelligence of man and would be found to grow out of and conform to his nature, meaning by that word his whole mental, moral and physical Constitution.
+The expression 'natural law', was largely used in the philosophical speculation of the Roman Jurists and was intended to denote a system of rules and principles for the guidance of human conduct which. independently of enacted law or of the systems peculiar to any one people, might be discovered by rational intelligence of man and would be found to grow out of and conform to his nature, meaning by that word his whole mental, moral and physical constitution.
 This principle was opposed by those who believed natural justice, with reference to its terminology, as the law of jungle that prevailed widely on earth.
 From the clash of those theories, if there was any help to be found or any hope to be discovered, it was only in a law based on justice and reason which transcended the laws and customs of men, a law made by someone greater or mightier than those men who made these laws and established these customs.
-Such a person could only be a divine being and such a law could only be 'natural law' or 'the law of nature', so just that it could be binding on all mankind.
+Such a person could only be a divine being and such a law could only be "natural law" or "the law of nature", so just that it could be binding on all mankind.
 It was not the law of nature in the sense of the law of jungle.
 With the passage of time, the natural justice happened to be considered as part of the law of God.